Deathwalker: Visual effects

+The Ishka ship with the globe-shaped power source in the center was also created by Thornton, who wrote that Straczynski had originally wanted the it to be ball-shaped.
+Thornton was afraid that it would look "a bit like a mini Death Star", but reduced the sphere in size to become a central power source.
+Thornton also designed the ship so that he could make it quickly, as some of the ships had to be designed in one day or less.

+Sound

-Music for the title sequence and the episode was provided by the series’ composer, Christopher Franke.
+Music for the title sequence and the episode was provided by the series' composer, Christopher Franke.
 Franke developed themes for each of the main characters, the station, for space in general, and for the alien races, endeavoring to carry a sense of the character of each race.
 The voice of the Vorlon ambassador Kosh was also designed by Franke, with the character voiced by Ardwight Chamberlain.

-Writing and Storyline Significance
+Writing and storyline significance

 The episode was written by Larry DiTillio, who wrote four season 1 episodes and three for season 2.
 DiTillio also contributed to the series Murder, She Wrote, alongside Straczynski.

 As Babylon 5 was conceived with an overall five-year story arc, the episode was written as both an individual story and with another level, where the hints of the larger story arc were given.
 The series' creator, J. Michael Straczynski indicates that the episodes can be watched for the individual stories, the character stories, or the story arc.

 This episode reveals more about how Babylon 5 fits into the political structures of the series.
-It reveals how the Earth Alliance’s defeat of the Dilgar gave Earth a sense of self-importance among the other races.
+It reveals how the Earth Alliance's defeat of the Dilgar gave Earth a sense of self-importance among the other races.
 It also shows how the races of the League of Non-Aligned Worlds, whilst easily divided, have significant power – which they are quick to use – when united.
 The episode also develops the concept of the mysterious Minbari Warrior Caste – about which the series has revealed very little previously – and the Wind Swords clan, who seem to know about Commander Sinclair.